 Impaired oesophageal peristaltic function (ie weakness of muscles in body of oesophagus in clearing refluxed acid) at oesophageal manometry

 A technique known as radio frequency ablation is now being introduced at some hospitals.
 This can remove the affected cells in a process linked to an endoscope, and early results from monitoring this treatment look promising.
-A list of UK hospitals offering this treatment can be seen here.
+A list of UK hospitals offering this treatment (potentially out of date) can be seen here.

 More about Barrett's Oesophagus